-- Risk-free interest rate: 0 percent - Estimated volatility in the company's share price: 55 percent The estimated volatility in the share price is based on comparable companies in the same sector.
+- Risk-free interest rate: 2.29 percent - Calculated volatility in the company's share price: 164 percent

 Share saving programs

 The parameter, which have the largest impact on the value of the program, is the publicly traded share price.
 The fair value of the share saving program is estimated on the issue date using a generally accepted modelling technique, Monte Carlo simulation, to simulate the future share price development.
 Assumptions have also been made regarding the number of employees to remain in the company once the programmes are fully completed.